daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_Reprothon2021.md

 <br>

 Lastly,:
-- Copy and paste the all the code from your R console into the form, including code taken from the original question as well as its answer, if required.
+- Copy and paste the all the code from your R console into the form, including code taken from the original question and its accepted answer, if required.
 - Add any comments.
 - click submit.